Bourban/Yet-Another-SFML-Game/README.md

 ### Component classes

-Several classess in the project are implemented as component classes.
+Several classess in the project are implemented through dependency injection as component classes.
 These classes are only instantiated as members (components) of other classes.
-In this project they have an 'owner' reference member which points to the object that 'owns' it at runtime.
+They have an 'owner' reference member which points to the object that 'owns' it at runtime.
 The `PlayerController` class is one such class, and has a constructor which takes a `Player*` parameter, this is assigned to `m_owner` in an initialiser list:

 `PlayerController::PlayerController(Player* player) : m_player(player){}`